Chicana/o/x Studies

 Pre-requisites: CHST 201.

-This course focuses on analyzing Chicano Latino Education within the context of the U.S. and its political-economic interests and system.
-The course attempts to provide an understanding of how historical, social, and political economic forces impact the U.S. Chicano/Latino educational experience.
-In addition, the course also connects the historical condition of Chicano/Latino education in the U.S., with contemporary issues and trends.
+Focuses on analyzing Chicano Latino Education within the context of the U.S. and its political-economic interests and system.
+Provides an understanding of how historical, social, and political economic forces impact the U.S. Chicano/Latino educational experience.
+In addition, connecting the historical condition of Chicano/Latino education in the U.S., with contemporary issues and trends.

 CHST 462.
 HISTORY OF MEXICO.
 5 Credits.